Why allowing Ukraine to ship grain during Russia's war matters to the world

 East Africa, for instance, has seen both severe drought and flooding, destroying crops for 2.2 million people who depend on farming for their livelihoods, said Shashwat Saraf, the group’s regional emergency director for East Africa.

-“It is critical that the deal is extended for a longer term to create some predictability and stability,” he said in a statement.
+“It is critical that the deal is extended for a longer term to create some predictability and stability,” he said.

-Countries that depend on imported food, from Lebanon to Egypt, would need to find suppliers outside the Black Sea region, which would raise costs because they are further away, analysts say.
+Countries that depend on imported food, from Lebanon to Egypt, would need to find suppliers outside the Black Sea region, which would raise costs because they are farther away, analysts say.

 That would compound costs for countries that also have seen their currencies weaken and debt levels grow because they pay for food shipments in dollars.